 Being immersed in a different culture forces you to look at the world from new perspectives.
 Learning how other nationalities operate in their daily lives expands the critical eye and allows you the opportunity to question the culture you were brought up in.
 Travel is one of the most valuable tools for education.

 4. Tangible stuff is frivolous

 I used to be obsessed with clothes.
 (More importantly, shoes.)
 However, since moving abroad and travelling a lot more, I’ve had a need to reduce my wardrobe substantially.
-You can’t bring everything with you when you’re packing a suitcase all the time.
-I’ve learned to appreciate the value of experiences over ‘stuff,’ and my clothing addiction is officially no more.
+You can’t bring everything you own with you when you’re packing a suitcase all the time.
+I’ve learned to appreciate the value of experiences and relationships over ‘stuff,’ and my clothing addiction is officially no more.

 5. There are nice people (and horrible people) everywhere

 We like to stereotype people based on the countries they hail from.
 I can’t count the number of times a Brit has given me a look of relief when I inform them I’m Canadian and not American.
 I can tell you I have met many lovely Americans and many not-so-nice Canadians.
 The same can be said for Britons and every nationality I’ve come across.

 6. You can get closer to someone the farther away you are from them